abizermamnoon/weather-wrangle/FinalProject.md

 ![](FinalProject_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

-December has the most consistent daily temperature as the average of the daily max - min temperature in June is the lowest at 16.1 degrees F.
+December has the most consistent daily temperature as the average of the daily max - min temperature in December is the lowest at 16.1 degrees F.
 June has the most variable daily temperatures as the average of the daily max - min temperature in June is the highest at 22.4 degrees F.